 Rounding out the competition was our mixed eight boat achieving 3rd containing Rob, Phil, Christine, Sarah, Jodie, Anthea, Guy and Leigh, Coxed by Denis.

 Well done to all that competed and thanks to our wonderful coxes, boat towers and riggers.

 The next regatta for the season was to be Ballarat the following Saturday the 14th.
 However, it was all over before we’d loaded 2 boats, the club choosing to withdraw due to the wild weather on Friday night.
 A fantastic decision seeing as the event was officially cancelled early Saturday morning.

 Training for the University of Melbourne intercollegiate regatta has commenced culminating with the regatta day on the 28th of April.

 It’s worth noting that whilst some crews are ex-school rowers with plenty of experience many have never rowed before and will be getting a crash course in sweep rowing before competing in that first regatta in two weeks.

-Crews leasing RRC boats are from University and Queens Colleges and MLC are leasing to Ormond and Trinity.
-With RRC and MLC leasing fleet to the intercollegiate rowing this year there will be between 50 and 70 odd new faces around the club when you add rowers, coxswains, coaches, reserves and friends.
+With RRC and MLC leasing fleet to the intercollegiate rowing this year there will be a number of new faces around the club over the next 2 weeks when you add rowers, coxswains, coaches, reserves and friends.
 That’s a lot of potential new members so make them feel welcome.

-The college crews predominantly train weekday mornings but I suspect they’ll be trying to get a few extra sessions in over the weekend and through to ANZAC day now the enforced Easter break is over.
-Those using RRC boats have been reminded to use the log book but even RRC’s experienced members forget sometimes so check the boats are all on the racks before you lock the RRC shed up.
+They have been reminded to use the log book but even RRC’s experienced members forget sometimes, so check the boats are all on the racks before you lock the RRC shed up.